mhmohona/60daysofudacity/README.md

 **Target:**
 - studing for uni's quize -_-
 - completing **food recomandation system**
-- Creating repo for Kaggle compition
+- Create repo for Kaggle compition
 - start working on [Titanic](https://www.kaggle.com/c/titanic)
 - solving math quize in #Math_help
 - at least 15 minutes for personal project

 **Progress:**

-*a quote for me:*
+*A line for me: Dont you think you should work harder, Mohona? *

 ### Day 9: July 9, 2019: